 High-fiber Diet

-The high-fiber diet can help in case of constipation, as fiber is known to facilitate the intestinal transit.
+The high-fiber diet can help in case of constipation, as fiber is known to facilitate intestinal transit.
 The recommended intake of fiber varies between 25 and 30 grams per day, but most people do not exceed 15 grams.
 Fiber-rich foods include fruits and vegetables, as well as whole grains.

-In the situation that you experience bloating from the increased fiber intake, you can concentrate on soluble fiber.
-These are found in fruits and vegetables, but not in whole grains and represent an integrated part of the IBS-C diet.
-There are many delicious recipes that can be prepared from these food categories, so you will not feel limited whereas your choices are concerned (R).
+In the situation that you experience bloating from the increased fiber intake, you can concentrate on soluble fiber.These nutrients are present in fruits and vegetables but are absent in whole grains, making them essential components of the IBS-C diet.
+You can enjoy a wide array of delicious recipes using these food categories, ensuring you don’t feel limited in your choices.
+(R).

 Low-fiber Diet